-Pilates was created by Joseph Pilates to be a form of exercise that incorporates elements of yoga, weight training, acrobatics and gymnastics to work every area of the body.
+Pilates was created by Joseph Pilates to be a form of exercise that incorporates elements of yoga, weight training, acrobatics, and gymnastics to work every area of the body.

-There is a strong emphasis on posture, symmetry, and muscle lengthening to improve strength, control and stability.
+There is a strong emphasis on posture, symmetry, and muscle lengthening to improve strength, control, and stability.

 Pilates is often used by Physiotherapists as a rehabilitative tool for injury rehabilitation and injury prevention.
-It is a perfect complementary exercise for other forms of exercises such as gym training, running, and cycling.
+It is a perfect complementary exercise for other forms of exercise such as gym training, running, and cycling.

 Why do Pilates with Tweak Health?

-Our experienced Physiotherapists are trained in Pilates Instruction, so we can modify the exercises to make it work for you and tailor them to your individual health needs.
+Our experienced Physiotherapists are trained in Pilates Instruction, so we can modify the exercises to make them work for you and tailor them to your individual health needs.
 You do not need to be flexible or strong to do Pilates with us.

 How big are the group sessions?